How to Dispute a Car Insurance Settlement: Negotiate a Fair Payout

 Vehicle Valuation Disputes

 If your car is declared a total loss, your insurer pays actual cash value (ACV) — not what it costs to buy a comparable replacement.
 This gap can be significant.
-Insurers use third-party tools that may rely on inaccurate comparables, poor condition adjustments, or outdated market data.
-Learn more about what to do when your insurance payout isn't enough to replace your car.
+Insurers use third-party tools like CCC ONE and Mitchell that may rely on inaccurate comparables, poor condition adjustments, or outdated market data.
+Recent class action lawsuits have specifically challenged these third-party valuation services for systematically undervaluing totaled vehicles.
+Learn more about what happens when insurance totals your car and what your options are.

 Trusted by Thousands